Bhargavi84/Explore-Ireland-MS2/README.md

 ### Performance Testing
 ___
 Performance testing was carried out using Chrome Developer Tools.
 It has shown excellent performance and accessibility results for desktop devices.
-* Webiste has been loaded in the multiple divces at same time.
+* Website has been loaded in the multiple devices at same time.
 * Images were resized and compressed multiple times to improve the loading speed of the website.

 ### Compatibility Testing